gopheracademy/gopheracademy-web/content/advent-2015/generate-free-tls-certs-with-lego.md

 The **tls-sni-01** challenge requires the client to add a special token hostname to the TLS handshake.
 This exchange must occur on port 443.

 The **dns-01** challenge requires a DNS record to be provisioned with a special token value.
 Thanks to [an awesome PR](https://github.com/xenolf/lego/pull/38), lego will soon be able to do this for you for AWS, CloudFlare, and RFC2136-compliant DNS providers.
-The benefit of this challenge is no need to connect to your machine directly.
+The benefit of this challenge is that there is no need to connect to your machine directly.

 The **proofOfPosession-01** challenge requires you to prove ownership of a private key used in association with a public key already known to the server.
 This will be available in the future.